raysarosa/raysarosa/README.md

 - SQL Project: extending the database schema to support an online auction.
 - NoSQL Challenge 1: working with Cosmos DB Table API via Azure portal and Python SDK.
 - NoSQL Challenge 2: introduction to MongoDB API via Azure portal and MongoDB shell, covering data management, loading, insertion, and querying in Cosmos DB.
+- (Note: My repositories are private as they include university projects.
+If you are a recruiter and would like to access them, please contact me privately to request access.)